Where can I purchase the necessary items for synchro?

 What is the difference between Provincial Stream and National Stream?

-Provincial Stream athletes compete at provincial and Atlantic meets.
+Provincial Stream athletes compete at provincial and regional meets.
 National Stream athletes compete at provincial and national meets.

 How do age categories work in synchro?

 swim in the 13-15 age category.
-If you’re following along, that means the swimmer is counted as 13 even though she will be 12 for the entire time she practices and competes during the 2012-2013
+If you’re following along, that means the swimmer is counted as 13 even though they will be 12 for the entire time they practice and compete during the

 What does it mean when an athlete “swims up” or “swims down” an age category?